Long Term Care Trust Act - Worth The Cost?

 Can I be exempt from the tax?

-During the period from October 1st, 2021 until December 31st, 2022, Washington state will be accepting applications for exemption from the LTC Trust Act-- and its payroll tax deductions-- from those who attest they own "long term care insurance."
+During the period from October 1st, 2021 until December 31st, 2022, Washington state will be accepting applications for exemption from the LTC Trust Act-- and its payroll tax deductions-- from those who attest they have "long term care insurance."
 For many, such policies will not only save them thousands of dollars (comparing insurance premiums to Trust Act premiums), but they will enjoy access to larger and more flexible long term care benefits.

 In Wanda's case above, instead of paying $36,779 over 40 years, she could obtain comparable coverage from the private market for roughly $8,000 over the same time frame.
 In Walter's case, a private LTC insurance policy would cost about the same as Wanda's since LTC insurance rates on based on age-of-entry, not wages.
 So, Walter would also pay around $8,000 instead of $11,600-- and he would enjoy a portable policy he could take anywhere from Alaska to Florida.